Folkestone: Culture

 Folkestone, together with Hythe, has an amateur theatre group: Folkestone & Hythe Operatic & Dramatic Society.
 It is a charitable organisation, producing and performing several different shows a year at its own venue, the Tower Theatre, located in Shorncliffe.
 The society also has a youth section, which puts on three performances a year at the Tower Theatre: the Brigadier Thomas Memorial Competition, a summer show and a Christmas revue.

 The literary journal The Frogmore Papers, published by the Frogmore Press, was founded in Folkestone in 1983.
 The Folkestone Book Festival takes place every November.

 Folkestone Museum, which holds a collection of fossils, archaeological remains and paintings relocated to Folkestone Town Hall in spring 2017.

 Folkestone has an annual Comic Convention each May organised by Planet Folkestone.
 The convention is a volunteer-run event which raising funds for local charities including Academy FM, East Kent Hospitals and Help for Heroes.
 Each year more than 7,000 people attend the event, which brings celebrities from TV and film to the coastal town.
 Folkestone Film, TV and Comic Con 2016 had many actors attending including the television actors Sylvester McCoy and Peter Davison from Dr Who and Julian Glover from Game of Thrones.
 The 2018 event took place at the iconic Leas Cliff Hall.

-Folkestone is home to the 'Hellfire Film Festival' that runs throughout the year at various locations.
+Folkestone is home to the Hellfire Film Festival that runs throughout the year at various locations.

-An annual Zombie Walk also takes place in Folkestone around Halloween with permission from Shepway District Council.
+An annual Zombie Walk also takes place in Folkestone around Halloween with permission from the district council.
 The walk is a way for adults and children to celebrate Halloween and has a larger and larger following every year.
-In 2016, in the event's 6th year, the organisers "Planet Folkestone" announced that they were stepping down from organising the free event as they could no longer commit their own time and resources to the event due to its ever-increasing costs and restrictions.
+In 2016, in the event's 6th year, the organisers, Planet Folkestone, announced that they were stepping down from organising the free event as they could no longer commit their own time and resources to the event due to its ever-increasing costs and restrictions.

 Strange Cargo was established in Folkestone in 1995.
 The group put on a number of annual events including the Cheriton Light Festival in the winter and Charivari Day, a street parade taking place in July which all local schools are invited to take part in.

 Local media

-Newspapers

 Folkestone has two paid-for newspapers.
 One of them is Folkestone and Hythe Express (a weekly title published by the KM Group).
 It was previously part of the Kentish Express series but relaunched in October 2013 and is part of the KM Group's portfolio which also includes KentOnline.co.uk.
 The other is Folkestone Herald (published by Kent Regional News and Media, part of the Local World group).
 There is also a monthly paid magazine Folkestone, Hythe & Romney Life.

 Free newspapers for the town include the Folkestone and Hythe Extra, part of the KM Group; and yourshepway, part of KOS Media.
 Kent Regional News and Media previously published the Folkestone Adscene, but this was merged with the paid for Herald in 2008.